New Caledonia Day in 2025

 Citizenship Day is a public holiday observed in New Caledonia on September 24th each year.

-Also known as New Caledonia Day, this is New Caledonia's National Day and commemorates the day in 1853 when the French took formal possession of the archipelago.
+Also known as New Caledonia Day, this is New Caledonia's National Day and commemorates the day in 1853 when French Admiral Auguste Febvrier-Despointes declared French sovereignty over New Caledonia in the name of Emperor Napoleon III, Napoleon's nephew and heir.

 History of Citizenship Day